-Configuration Management teams can work with Capacity Management teams to employ TeamQuest Predictor to predict the impacts of configuration changes on the IT infrastructure before they are actually implemented.
-Doing so permits the teams to ensure changes will not negatively impact production services.
+Want to get ahead on configuration management?
+You can utilize capacity planning software to predict the impacts of configuration changes on the IT infrastructure before they are actually implemented.
+This permits teams to ensure changes will not negatively impact production services.